Appdynamics/f5-monitoring-extension/README.md

                 </java-task>
                 <!--
                          These are the mandatory parameters: F5 Host name, Username, Password
-                         Optional: Provide a comma-separated list of BigIP pool members you want to be monitored
+                         Optional: provide a comma-separated list of BigIP pool names you want to exclude from monitoring
                          Optional: configure your own metric path.
 This will limit the metric reporting to one single tier.
                               Example: default-value="Server|Component:Tier123" where Tier123 is the name of the tier.
                               You can also provide the tier ID instead of the name.